 The first step of reassembling your Xbox One controller is to place the buttons back into the frame of the controller.
 You’ll need to place the A, B, X, Y, Home, Back, and Start buttons back in to the proper slot.
 Make sure you have them the right way by flipping the controller back over before moving on to the next step.

-After placing the buttons back in to the frame of the controller, take the grey button cover and place it over the same buttons.
-You’ll know it’s in right because it will sit nicely over the buttons and flush with the frame.
+After placing the buttons back into the frame of the controller, take the grey button cover and place it over the same buttons.
+You’ll know it’s in the right position because it will sit nicely over the buttons and flush with the frame.

-Step 4: Replace the Sync Button, and Home Button Cover
+Step #4 – Replace the Sync Button, and the Home Button Cover

 Don’t forget this part: Place the sync button in the sync button slot (to the left of the home button), and then slide the Xbox Home Button cover on top of the controller.
 If you have trouble getting the Xbox Home Button cover on, press down on the Xbox Home Button before sliding the cover back over.